26 Things to Create for Your Small Business Using Canva

 Gift Certificate: Gift certificates are great to have, especially around the holidays because they’re such easy gifts!
 If one of your customers gives a friend one of your gift certificates as a gift, that’s a free referral for you!
 Design and print these yourself as an inexpensive alternative to gift cards.
 You can also give away gift certificates as part of contests on social media to increase your likes/followers.

-Postcard: The USPS has a program called Every Door Direct Mail where you can select certain zip codes and have pieces mailed to every household (or parts that you select).
+Postcards: The USPS has a program called Every Door Direct Mail where you can select certain zip codes and have pieces mailed to every household (or parts that you select).
 A postcard is a great option for several reasons.
 The first being there is no envelope involved, so you have a better chance of potential customers actually seeing your mailer instead of throwing it away.
 Also, postcards are slightly less expensive to mail than cards with envelopes.
 Design your mailer online, have it printed and then use EDDM to canvas your entire area!

 Invitation: Maybe you’re participating in a private event, or hosting an event or fundraiser.
 Having professional invitations printed is always a nice touch.
 I design mine on Canva and either have them printed locally or through Vistaprint.